PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-Divergent from the setting of federated learning, for both of our MetaFL and PMFL algorithms, we arrange that the last client which possesses its own dataset is the server for our scheme while the server for federated learning doesn't include any data and only works for integrating and updating the model.
+To demonstrate the advantage of our algorithm, PMFL, we compare it with three baselines, training directly without any pretraining process (w/o FL) which denotes the plain model training and serves as the most fundamental baseline in our experiments, traditional federated learning (FL) is exactly the same with the FedAvg algorithm in \cite{McMahan2017CommunicationEfficient}, and MetaFL whose implementation is based on the algorithm in \cite{fallah2020personalized}.
+Divergent from the setting of FL, for both of our MetaFL and PMFL algorithms, we arrange that the last client which possesses its own dataset represents the server for our scheme while the server for FL doesn't include any data and only works for integrating and updating the model.
 Similar to MAML, after we got the pre-trained model with data from all clients by MetaFL or PMFL algorithm, we would continue to train the model with part of the dataset from this server and test the final model with the other part.
-Thus, the paramount point for the evaluation procedure is that we would test our trained model with data from the server while training data consists of the datasets from all different clients.
-It's because of this arrangement for the server that we are able to train our model directly with the server's own data regardless of the data of clients.
-Besides the traditional federated learning algorithm, training directly without any pretraining process also could be compared with our proposed MetaFL and PMFL algorithm.
-Totally, there are four schemes to be compared.
+Thus, we would test our trained model with data from the server while training data consists of the datasets from all different clients.
+It's because of this arrangement for the server that we are able to train our model directly with the server's own data regardless of the data of clients to be the first baseline (w/o FL).
+Totally, there are four schemes to be compared in our experiments.

-In order to assess model performance, we need to evaluate our algorithm with different metrics.
-The model attempts to predict whether patients have certain diseases or not.
-The outcomes generated from our model are the probabilities for the patients to have this disease.
-We select thresholds to decide whether the result is positive or otherwise negative for each prediction, where positive means confirmed case.
-For example, if the output for one sample is 0.48 and we set threshold to be 0.4, then this sample would be a confirmed case.
-However, if we set threshold to be 0.5, this sample would be a negative case.
-After comparing our predictions with the true labels, all results would be split into four classes, which are true positive(TP), false positive(FP), true negative(TN), and false negative(FN).
-After we know how many there are for each class, we could easily derive some crucial metrics, such as recall(TPR) by equation \eqref{eq:5}, precision by equation \eqref{eq:6}, FPR by equation \eqref{eq:7}, and $ F_1$ score by equation \eqref{eq:8}.
+In order to completely assess model performance, we need to evaluate our algorithm with different metrics.
+We experiment on two medical datasets, and the model attempts to classify whether patients have certain diseases or not.
+After comparing our predictions with the true labels in which positive means confirmed case, all results would be split into four classes, which are true positive (TP), false positive (FP), true negative (TN), and false negative (FN).
+After we know how many there are for each class, we could easily derive some crucial metrics, such as recall (TPR), precision, and $ F_1$ score as the following equations: